A Hike And A Treasure Hunt On Glass Beach

 There are a few reminders of the trash heap this beach once was.
 Axles, tires, parts of motorcycles and assorted scrap metal are the most obvious relics.
 On closer inspection, bits of translucent glass come to light.
 Among the larger stones and pebbles, clear and colored pieces of treasure begin to catch the eye.
 The more you train your vision to pick out the sea glass, the more you see.
 Not to mention, if you are a rock hound, agates and quartz cover this beach.

 Before setting out, we checked the tide charts for the area.
 Tide tables are your friend.
 The beach is narrow when the tide is low, so this is not a place you want to get caught when the tide comes in.
 We planned our hike around the low tide.
-Parking at the North Beach Park parking lot, we set out on our almost 3-mile hike.
+Parking at the North Beach Park parking lot (this is the only public access point, please do not attempt to access the beach from McCurdy Point Road or anywhere other than North Beach Park), we set out on our almost 3-mile hike.
 It took about an hour to make it to the spot where the most glass is to be found.
 While this is not a difficult journey, do wear appropriate footwear.
 The resistance of soft sand and shifting and sometimes slippery rocks can be a challenge.

 We found plenty of sea glass as we casually searched on our way to our primary destination.
 When we arrived, we took off our packs and began to search.
 Glass was everywhere!
 Much of what we were looking for lay on the surface of sand and pebble.
 A gentle rake of our fingers through finer stones, revealed, even more, glass.
 We could have spent several hours here, scouring the area.
 Being mindful of tide and weather, we stayed about an hour then started back.